section-engineering-education/engineering-education/content/articles/client-side-authentication-with-express-cookie-parser/index.md

 ### Introduction
 Cookies are small pieces of data that can be stored, and also sent to the web browser in each request.
 They are used as a storage medium, session management that keeps client logged in, and user personalization like choosing a language, tracking information e.t.c.

-Cookies are stored in the web browser as key-value pairs.
+These are also stored in the web browser as key-value pairs.
 The key serves as the signature of the client data, or the name given to the specific cookie.
 The value is said to be the particular data required, be it for authentication or more.

 In this article, we will experience building an interactive client-side authentication using express cookies parser.